Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

    Other notes about the memory editor:
       * When the editor is in a state that is after and including that of selecting which bytes in the bytes size should be edited, any of the **D-Pad** directions can be held to move automatically.

       * It is possible to both display and select invalid portions of memory.
-These are portions of memory that come before `0x80000000` and after `0x817FFFFF`.
+These are portions of memory that come before `0x80000000` and after `0x817FFFFF`, as well as before `0xC0000000` and after `0xC17FFFFF`.
 When these portions of memory are displayed, they will be displayed as question marks and will be colored `red`.
 These portions of memory can be selected, but you will not be able to modify their values.

 ### Battles
 This menu allows you to change the HP, Max HP, FP, Max FP, held items, and statuses of anyone in a battle (refered to as Actors).